Deep Space Network Scheduling#

 inst_td = rng.normal(1.5, 0.5, inst_N).tolist()

-# compute a array of available time tn ≤ t ≤ tf - dr
+# compute an array of available time ranges [tn, tf - dr] represented by

 inst_available = []